carriepresley/carriepresley/README.md

 What's up?
 I'm Carrie.
 I wear a lot of hats, literally... and figuratively.
 I majored in Accounting, became a co-owner of a sales agency, and then took a dip in education.
-From my experiences, the one thing that has always fed my soul, creating something new with technology.
+From my experiences, the one thing that has always fed my soul, creating with technology.
 Software development, content creation, and telling a story through different mediums fires me up!
 Well, that and coffee...and rap music....and yoga.

 Currently learning React while creating my portfolio at [carriepresley.com](https://carriepresley.com).